Kim Kardashian Shares Kanye West Butt-Grab Pic: He Reportedly Tries To ‘Please’ Amid Divorce Rumors

 The insider also said that Kardashian labeled the stories that she was “planning on leaving him because of the robbery and this [hospitalization] incident” as “false.”

 Continuing her comeback after the robbery, Kim recently traveled to Dubai to make her first public appearance since that incident.
-Although the rapper did not travel with his wife, People‘s insider said that West and Kardashian do spend time with each other, and have a commitment to make their marriage work.
+Although the rapper did not travel with his wife, People’s insider said that West and Kardashian do spend time with each other and have a commitment to make their marriage work.
 However, the source also admitted that there are still some remaining issues.

 “It doesn’t seem like they have plans to split now.
 Things don’t seem great, but it also seems they are working to change that.”